jacobemcken/jacobemcken.github.io/_posts/2005-01-29-working-on-a-debian-package.md

 - Graphics
 tags:
 - debian
+- gimp
 comments: false
+excerpt: I have packaged the TIFF CMYK GIMP plugin, that I found a while back, with some help from a colleague.
 ---
 I have packaged the TIFF CMYK GIMP plugin [I found a while back][1].
-I got Frank, a collauge, to help me take the first steps.
+I got Frank, a colleague, to help me take the first steps.
 He has fiddled with it before.
-Now lets se if I ever get it out there :-)
+Now lets see if I ever get it out there :-)

 [1]: 2004-11-22-lack-of-cmyk-support-in-gimp-20.md